Switzerland CV Writing Guide

 There are four official languages in Switzerland, although only three (German, French and Italian) are spoken widely.
 English is a common language, especially in the international business sector.
-The German and the English CVs in chronological, reversed chronological or functional order are mainly used in the Swiss job applications.
+The German and English CVs in chronological, reverse chronological order or functional order are mainly used in the Swiss job applications.

 Check in advance, within the company you are seeking employment with, what is the main language within the organization and write your Switzerland CV and cover letter in this language.
 Stick to one language once chosen.
 However, you need to accept that not knowing the local language will put you at real disadvantage from the local job seekers.
 The basic knowledge of the local language is considered necessary to cope with daily office life and life outside work.

 Use the English language CV for international companies, unless they specify otherwise.
 The English CV is typed on one to two pages of A4 format paper in reverse chronological order - starting with what you have done most recently.